 Without any installation, you may look at the examples of business decision models and even download many models for free from here and open them in Excel.
-You may also watch the introductory webinar.
+To get OpenRules Decision Manager software, click on one of the following links:

 To install OpenRules Decision Manager, use File Manager to locate “OpenRulesDecisionManager/openrules.config” and execute “install.bat” – just double-click on this file.